What kind of audio studio do you own? Can I record vocals or instruments?

 100% full transparency, if you send me an email asking for a full 90-minute feature mix to be done and exported in three days to make it in time for a festival the only email response you’ll receive is,

-Directors and Producers, especially in the Indie genre, are notorious for not giving post audio the time they need to get a polished mix done.
+Directors and Producers, especially in the Indie genre, are notorious for not giving post audio the time they need and deserve to get a polished mix done.

 Did you know that Ben Burtt, the sound designer behind Star Wars and Wall-E, spent between 9-12 MONTHS on both projects to get the sounds just right?